Helen Breach - MBACP

 Hi, I'm Helen, and I have been practicing as a psychological therapist for 20 years.

-I have gained considerable experience in a variety of complex mental health issues.
-For the past 10 years I have been working both for the NHS and privately delivering CAT therapy.
+I have gained considerable experience in a variety of complex mental health issues, and for the past 10 years I have been working both for the NHS and privately delivering CAT therapy, online and in-person.

 CAT is a collaborative therapy, by which I mean we look together at ways you think, feel and act, and the events and relationships which may underlie these experiences- often from childhood.
-CAT is concerned with helping you to find ways to heal these distressing and unhelpful patterns of thoughts, feelings and behaviors.
+CAT is concerned with helping you to find ways to heal these distressing and unhelpful patterns of thoughts, feelings, behaviors.